 If holding your child accountable routinely devolves into your teen saying “But I didn’t hear you!” you could have a brief discussion about paying attention and how she might listen differently next time.
 Remember, if you keep your cool and stay focused, everything is teachable.

-To be sure your message is coming through loud and clear, remember these tips:
+To be sure your message is coming through loud and clear, remember these three tips: